Jvinniec/algorithms/README.md

 # General Algorithms
 This repository is where I keep examples of various algorithms that I've implemented in various languages.
-It is
+It is a convenient place to start when attempting to learn a new programming language.

 * Data structures
   * [Heap](data_structures/heap_datastruct/) (binary)